E10 - How to: Auto staff / Sample staff classes

 Preamble

-Staffing allocations can be completed:
+Staffing can be done:

-1. manually in Teachers > Staff Allocations, or, less preferred, in the Classes > Class data screens.
+1. Manually in Teachers > Staff Allocations, or, less preferred, in the Classes > Class data screens.

-3. a mixture of the above.
+3. Using a mix of both.

 Process A